Textpattern : Articles

 The Title Tag

-Placing a Textpattern title tag in a Textpattern page simply instructs Textpattern to insert the contents of the title field into the page.
+Placing a Textpattern title tag in a Textpattern page simply instructs Textpattern to insert the contents of the title field into the appropriate HTML page.

-In the above examples, the title tag was used as a heading, but it does not need to be.
-You can place it within any HTML tag and use it anywhere on a page.
+In the above examples, the title would be displayed as a heading, but it does not need to be used in that way.
+You can place a title tag within any pair of HTML tags and use it anywhere in an HTML page, as often as you like.

 The Body and Excerpt Tags